The Brunel Museum

 By starting with a licence, the project was able to avoid taking on excessive risk, whilst leaving the local authority and original owner with the safeguard of being able to step in should the charity run into difficulties.
 By following this up with the granting of the lease at a peppercorn rent, the charity’s success was recognised giving it greater independence to better progress its future plans as a now fully accredited museum.

-Whilst funding has been generated from a number of bodies, including the Heritage Lottery Fund and Renaissance London, a key element of the museum’s success can be seen in the extent of volunteer time dedicated to its running and maintenance.
+Whilst funding has been generated from a number of bodies, including the National Lottery Heritage Fund and Renaissance London, a key element of the museum’s success can be seen in the extent of volunteer time dedicated to its running and maintenance.
 In 2010 the museum received the Queen's Award for Voluntary Service, the MBE for for voluntary organisations.